Hawke's Bay triumphs at sheep dog trials

 He's now won five South Island titles, three North Island championships and three New Zealand championships, but Friday's win ended a wait of 18 years since the last of the big triumphs in 2005.

-Veteran Waikoau trialist Kevin O'Connor, who became a household name in winning three titles on A Dogs Show about 40 years ago, was fourth in the long head with Jax, Howard Inglis, from the Waimarama-Maraetotara club, was fourth in the short head and yard, and Ned George, of Wairoa, was second and fourth in the zig-zag hunt with Pitch and Kruger respectively.
+Veteran Waikoau triallist Kevin O'Connor, who became a household name in winning three titles on A Dog's Show about 40 years ago, was fourth in the long head with Jax; Howard Inglis, from the Waimarama-Maraetotara club, was fourth in the short head and yard; and Ned George, of Wairoa, was second and fourth in the zig-zag hunt with Pitch and Kruger respectively.

-Magee, a former pupil of St John's College, Hastings, and son of trialist Grant Magee, bought into the line of Neville Marr, a longtime trialist who placed in a New Zealand championships runoff in 1993.
+Magee, a former pupil of St John's College, Hastings, and son of triallist Grant Magee, bought into the line of Neville Marr, a long-time triallist who placed in a New Zealand championships runoff in 1993.

 With time to burn while on the Cook Strait ferry on Saturday, Magee said he'd rung Marr straight after the win.
 "He was almost crying," Magee said.